 DON’T YOU JUST LOVE a mystery?
 My students did, they especially enjoyed being detectives and searching for clues surrounding Tutankhamen’s death in this project based lesson called, Was King Tut Murdered?
 A Web Quest, Trial & Persuasive Writing activity.
 This collaborative group project has them taking on different roles for the web quest and trial.
 Finally, they’ll be asked to write a persuasive essay.

-The last activity a Greek Theater Unit which includes a 17 slide Power Point Introduction to give your students useful background images and information to help understand vocabulary and concepts for completing the activity.
+The next activity is a Greek Theater Unit which includes a 17 slide Power Point Introduction to give your students useful background images and information to help understand vocabulary and concepts for completing the activity.
 In addition, the kiddos will learn why and how the first theater came about.
 Then they’ll work in collaborative groups to write and present plays in the style of the ancient Greeks.

 So instead of just talking about ancient history, writing definitions, and answering questions, which will turn them off, they’ll have a good grasp of what they’re studying because they’ll be active rather than passive learners.
 Each activity includes a written assignment that students are required to complete on their own.
 So if you also teach ELA, this can be used as an Ancient History as well as a Language Arts grade.

 We all know that many kids forget what they’ve been taught soon after they’ve had their test.
 I’m positive these hands on activities will leave a lasting impression and be something they’ll remember even after they’ve left your classroom.

 ⎈ WHAT THE EXPERTS SAY about project based learning:⎈